allfoxwy/UnitXP_SP3/README.md

 # UnitXP Service Pack 3

 An attempt to make Vanilla 1.12 modern...

-- Adjust camera
+- Adjust camera position.
-- Background notifications
+- Notifications when game is in background (minimized).
-- Check line of sight in Lua
+- Proper nameplates occlusion.
-- Debug interface for in-game Lua
+- Better Tab-key targeting functions.
-- Measure distance in Lua
+- Lua debugger interface for step by step execution and variables inspect.
-- Performance tweak of disabling TCP delayed ACK
+- Screenshot produce JPEG file.
-- Proper nameplates
+- Check line of sight in Lua.
-- Screenshot produce JPEG file
+- Measure distance in Lua.
-- Better Tab targeting functions
+- Disable TCP delayed ACK.

 Refer to [wiki](https://github.com/allfoxwy/UnitXP_SP3/wiki) for detail.

-I don't take ANY responsibility if this mod is originate in Burning Legion, or it would crash you game, or some Turtle ban your account.
+I don't take ANY responsibility for this mod is originated in Burning Legion, or it would crash you game, or some Turtle ban your account.
 USE AT YOUR OWN RISK.